Recommended

 Guided Hikes to the Burgess Shale

 The Walcott Quarry and trilobite bed on Mt.
 Stephen are very important research stations, and remain closed to the public.
-However, guided hikes to the fossil beds are available during the summer season through the Burgess Shale Geoscience Foundation.
+However, guided hikes to the fossil beds are available during the summer season through the Burgess Shale Geoscience Foundation and Parks Canada.

-A half-day hike is also available at the Mount Stephen Fossil Beds above the Field townsite, where you're sure to find plenty of trilobites and fossils of other aquatic species.
+A seven hour hike is also available at the Mount Stephen Fossil Beds above the Field townsite, where you're sure to find plenty of trilobites and fossils of other aquatic species.

 For information on places to stay while visiting Yoho, see the accommodation listings page.